 Apple has turned the iPad into a multi-device offering with choices to help you make a solid buying decision.
 The iPad mini could be considered the entry-level model, with its 7.9-inch display and lightweight build that makes it the most portable of the bunch.

-The iPad Air maintains the same 9.7-inch display since the original, albeit with a body that is only 6.1mm thin, making it incredibly light and elegant.
+The iPad Air maintains the same 9.7-inch display since the original, albeit with a thinner body that makes it incredibly light and elegant.
 The sharp Retina display is always easy on the eyes, while the long battery life, even on stand-by, ensures you can enjoy what it has to offer for longer stretches.

-The iPad Pro comes in 12.9-inch and 7.9-inch versions, and these are packed with more robust components under the hood to push closer to laptops.
+The iPad Pro comes in 12.9-inch, 11-inch and 7.9-inch versions, and these are packed with more robust components under the hood to push closer to laptops.
 With stylus input and keyboard peripherals, the Pro models are aimed more for those looking to create content, not just consume it.

 When it comes to tablets running on Android, there are more than a few at any given time to consider.
-Android is a more wide-open mobile OS, having been adopted by a number of manufacturers, and that means there are a number of different models that come in various shapes and sizes.
+Android is a more wide-open mobile OS, with several manufacturers adopting it, and that means different models come in various shapes and sizes.

-Being the most “customizable” OS, Android also tends to be layered with software from the specific manufacturer, which explains why one Android tablet’s layout from Samsung, for example, wouldn’t look the same as one from Lenovo or Acer.
-The reason for that is because Google, who owns Android, offers the OS to anyone who wants to use it, and doesn’t restrict proprietary customizations.
+Being the most “customizable” OS, Android also tends to be layered with software from the specific manufacturer, which explains why one Android tablet’s layout from Samsung, for example, wouldn’t look the same as one from Lenovo or Amazon.
+The reason for that is because Google, who owns Android, offers the OS to anyone who wants to use it, and doesn’t restrict proprietary customization.

 In the past, Android tablet apps were more limited, but they have grown substantially since.
-The openness of the platform and Google Play’s store for apps, games, music, video and ebooks make it a nice one-stop shop for much of the content you’re looking for.
+The openness of the platform and Google Play’s store for apps, games, music, video, audiobooks and ebooks make it a nice one-stop shop for much of the content you’re looking for.

 You might think of Windows as an OS made for computers, but Microsoft has translated it nicely to tablet form factors too.
 Previously, Microsoft had made a tablet-specific version of Windows, which is no longer the case.
 Now, the Windows 10 tablet you hold in your hands can run the same version as the PC sitting in front of you at a desk.